ucsi-consortium/1DInverseScatteringGLM/README.md

 # 1DInverseScatteringGLM
-Code accompanying the paper *One Dimensional Inverse Scattering: Stability and Regularization* by A. Tataris and T. van Leeuwen
+Code accompanying the paper *A Regularised Total Least Squares approach for 1D inverse scattering* by A. Tataris and T. van Leeuwen